Paul Peter Porges: Immigration to the United States

 Porges's brother Kurt had managed to reach England, and eventually joined the U.S. Army.
 After the war, he obtained a visa for Paul to come to America.
 He also got visas for their parents, both of whom had been sent to a concentration camp but survived.

 Porges's wedding to Eisenstab was delayed by a stint in the army during the Korean War.
 While in uniform, Porges drew cartoons for army newspapers, including a recurring strip in Stars and Stripes.
 After being discharged, he began to establish himself as a gag cartoonist for magazines.

 Work at Mad magazine

 After a few sales, he became a regular contributor to Mad magazine in 1971.
 His first contribution to Mad was the cover idea for issue #106, in 1966.
 Over the next four decades he contributed over 200 articles to Mad.
 Porges was primarily a writer for the first seven years, but Mad began using his artwork more regularly in 1978; between 1986 and 1993, he appeared in 52 consecutive issues.
 His last feature appeared in Mad #500.

 Though he used different illustrative styles in his career, he is perhaps best known for an energetic line combined with monochrome wash.

+Following his death, Mad editor John Ficarra wrote a remembrance that included the admiring words "It takes a special kind of twisted mind to imagine what it was like to play shuffleboard on Columbus' ship, the Santa Maria (MAD #223) or dream up "Other Uses for Live Lobsters."